kelvinyim0705/building_a_CICID_pipeline/README.md

-# What you can learn from building a CI/CD pipeline?
+# What can you gain from building a CI/CD Pipeline
 CI/CD pipelines are a modern way to improve the software development and deployment process.

 There are several development environments prior to rolling out into the production environment, each with distinct configuration files, such as SIT, UAT, and Staging.
 By automating the deployment process, CI/CD pipelines can prevent human errors, such as deploying incorrect configuration files or outdated application versions.